MicrosoftDocs/visualstudio-docs/docs/msbuild/tutorial-test-custom-task.md

 ## Unit Test

-A MSBuild custom task is a class which inherits from <xref:Microsoft.Build.Utilities.Task> (directly or indirectly, because <xref:Microsoft.Build.Utilities.ToolTask> inherits from <xref:Microsoft.Build.Utilities.Task>).
-The method which performs the actions associated with the task is `Execute()`.
-This method takes some input values (parameters), and has output parameters which you can use assert to test validity.
+A MSBuild custom task is a class that inherits from <xref:Microsoft.Build.Utilities.Task> (directly or indirectly, because <xref:Microsoft.Build.Utilities.ToolTask> inherits from <xref:Microsoft.Build.Utilities.Task>).
+The method that performs the actions associated with the task is `Execute()`.
+This method takes some input values (parameters), and has output parameters that you can use assert to test validity.
 In this case, some input parameters are paths to files, so this example has test input files in a folder called *Resources*.
 This MSBuild task also generates files, so the test asserts the generated files.

 A build engine is needed, which is a class that implements [IBuildEngine](/dotnet/api/microsoft.build.framework.ibuildengine).
-In this example there is a mock using [Moq](https://github.com/Moq/moq4/wiki/Quickstart), but you can use other mock tools.
+In this example, there is a mock using [Moq](https://github.com/Moq/moq4/wiki/Quickstart), but you can use other mock tools.
 The example collects the errors, but you can collect other information and then assert it.

 The `Engine` mock is needed on all the tests, so it's included as `TestInitialize` (it is executed before each test, and each test has own build engine).